rmrk-team/evm-sample-contracts/contracts/Nesting/README.md

 Can only be called by a direct owner or a parent NFT's smart contract or a caller that was given the allowance and is used to transfer the NFT to another NFT residing in a specified contract.
 This will nest the given NFT into the specified one.

+#### `tokenURI`

+The `tokenURI` function is used to get the metadata URI of the given token and accepts one argument:

+- `uint256` type of argument specifying the ID of the token

+#### `updateRoyaltyRecipient`

+The `updateRoyaltyRecipient` function is used to update the royalty recipient and accepts one argument:

+- `newRoyaltyRecipient`: `address` type of argument specifying the address of the new beneficiary recipient

 ### Deploy script